excelsior-oss/excelsior-jet-gradle-plugin/README.md

 with the `path` parameter, if any.

+##### Tomcat web application dependencies

+You may configure Tomcat web application dependencies as described above, except that `path`, `packagePath`, and `disableCopyToPackage` parameters are not available for them.

 #### Customizing Package Content

 By default, the final package contains just the resulting executable and the necessary Excelsior JET Runtime files.